xkazu0x/HELL-INVADER/README.md

 ## Consideration

 This is my first college project.
-This project was created to study the java language through a development of a game.
+This is not a perfect project, it was created to study the java language through a development of a game.
-It ended up exceeding my expectations and I was very happy with the completion of this project.
-All sprites made by myself.
+It ended up exceeding my expectations and I was very happy with the result.
+All sprites were made by myself.

 ## Credits